emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

     clientURL:              "string"   # deprecated; use 'protectedOrigins' instead
     protectedOrigins:                  # required; must have at least 1 item
     - origin: "url"                      # required
-      internalOrigin: "url"              # optional; default is "*://*" if there's exactly 1 protected origin, and is the 'origin' URL otherwise
+      internalOrigin: "url"              # optional; default is to just use the 'origin' field
       includeSubdomains: bool            # optional; default is false
     useSessionCookies:                 # optional; default is { value: false }
       value: bool                        # optional: default is true